team-melbourne-rgsoc2015/team-melbourne-rgsoc2015.github.io/_posts/2015-7-3-It’s Git…ting Crazy!.md

 0800.
 Kick-off Supervisor Call with Sara.
 We were delighted to have Adel and Jo with us this Friday on Hangout.

 Throughout the rest of the day:

 **1. Eloquent Javascript and WatchAndCode suggestion via Twitter**

 Sarah: I started working on Eloquent Javascript: Chapter 4 Exercises.
 Here are 3 interesting takeaways for today:

-A. **Founder** of WatchAndCode, Gordan, tweeted us last night suggesting that we try out the annotated version of Eloquent Javascript.
+**Founder** of WatchAndCode, Gordan, tweeted us last night suggesting that we try out the annotated version of Eloquent Javascript.

 As such, I've been using the site alongside the original EJs for a more thorough understanding of the ways to approach and tackle coding problems.

-B. **It** becomes more difficult from Chapter 4 onwards.
+**It** becomes more difficult from Chapter 4 onwards.
 That seems to be the consensus.

-C. **Use Eloquent Javascript** to heighten your understanding of JS (>CodeAcademy) Thank you to our coach, Adel for this recommendation!
+**Use Eloquent Javascript** to heighten your understanding of JS (>CodeAcademy) Thank you to our coach, Adel for this recommendation!
 Vi and I have found this particularly useful and much more comprehensive than CodeAcademy.

 Definitely, the latter is great for absolute beginners, but EJ covers more functions, methods and poses more of a challenge than the former.

 **2. More, more, more administration work**